-The purpose of this document is to explain the installation and upkeep of the BIND (Berkeley Internet Name Domain) software package, and we begin by reviewing the fundamentals of the Domain Name System (DNS) as they relate to BIND.
+This document explains the installation and upkeep of the BIND (Berkeley Internet Name Domain) software package.
+We begin by reviewing the fundamentals of the Domain Name System (DNS) as they relate to BIND.

 1.4.1 DNS Fundamentals

 The Domain Name System (DNS) is a hierarchical, distributed database.
 It stores information for mapping Internet host names to IP addresses and vice versa, mail routing information, and other data used by Internet applications.